axone-protocol/docs/docs/whitepaper/ds-business-models.md

 The generic template for the data sharing business models considers that the value associated to the new created data is a consequence of the different workflows of services which operate, or happened to operate, on shared data.
 Therefore, the value of the created dataset is considered to be a function of the cost of these workflows.
 The rewards of the data providers are based on the considered importance of their shared datasets in these workflows.

 ### Data marketplace template
 The generic template for the data marketplace models allows users to implement different dataset pricing algorithms.
-Fixed price, first and second price sealed-bid auctions, and price defined as a function of time and usage are proposed among the different algorithms of the template.
+Fixed price, first and second price sealed-bid auctions, and price defined as a function of time and number of purchases are proposed among the different algorithms of the template.

 ### Link to OKP4 templates
 The templates are available here : [https://github.com/okp4/kg-comput/blob/docs/theory/kg_comput_latex/kg-comput.pdf](https://github.com/okp4/kg-comput/blob/docs/theory-fr/kg_comput_latex/kg-comput.pdf)